vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 all 20 CTest targets pass, including used-only SF2/DLS preparation and semantic instrument selection.

+### Read source-link offsets without a temporary address wrapper

+Remove the single-use operandAddress helper from command source projection.
+Its caller now checks the unsigned operand directly when creating a source range, preserving the rejection of non-address values without constructing and immediately unwrapping an optional Address.
+This removes seven production lines.
+The full build and all 20 CTest targets pass, including encoded/resolved operand fields and call, jump, and repeat source links.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,